riordanmr/cltrainsum/README.md

 (exercise) training log data from a file usually known as CLTRAINEW.

-CLTRAINEW was created by Paul S. Wolberg in January 1985, to track training done by a Computer Laboratory (CL) team preparing for the MSU (Michigan State University) Classic team triathlon.
+CLTRAINEW was created by Paul S. Wolberg in January 1985, to track training done by a CL (Computer Laboratory) team preparing for the MSU (Michigan State University) Classic team triathlon.
 Later, the file devolved into a log for training done by me, Mark Riordan.